kunzjacq/pybloom/README.md

  practical vs optimal collision probability ratio: 5.5
 ```

+Therefore one sees that a false positive probability of 2.522e-03 can be obtained with
+these constraints, and the settings to obtain this probability are given.

-one can additionally impose a constraint on the word size:
+One can additionally impose a constraint on the word size:

 ```optimiser(log2_storage_size=6, max_log2_access_size=8, max_log2_filter_size=5, max_log2_mask_set_size=8,max_log2_cascading=4)```